Samuel Madden (author): Biography

 Rev. Samuel Madden, D.D., commonly called "Premium" Madden, was born on 23 December 1686 in Dublin, Ireland.
-His father was John Madden, and his mother was Mary Molyneux.
+His father was John Madden, and his mother was Mary Molyneux, sister of William and Thomas Molyneux.

 In 1729, he wrote a tragedy entitled Themistocles, the Lover of His Country.

 In 1733, he wrote Memoirs of the Twentieth Century, one of the first science fiction novels.
 However, it was suppressed by Sir Robert Walpole, and is now very rare.
 A reprint of the original sheets appeared with Garland Publishing in 1972 (ISBN 0824005708).
 The work was originally designed to have six volumes yet was discontinued after volume one.

 In 1738, he wrote his most famous work, Reflections and Resolutions Proper for the Gentlemen of Ireland, in which he described the poor living conditions in Ireland at the time.

 Samuel Madden died on 31 December 1765, at age 79.
-He married Jane McGill of Kirktown, County Armagh in 1765 and had ten children, including Samuel Molyneux Madden (died 1798), his heir.
+He married Jane McGill of Kirktown, County Armagh and had ten children, including Samuel Molyneux Madden (died 1798), his heir.
 His descendants included Dodgson Hamilton Madden, scholar and High Court judge.